-- callback (object) An async coroutine function.
-The callback will be - without arguments. (invoked) - schedule\sync(callback)
+Parameters callback (object) - An async coroutine function.
+The callback will be invoked without arguments.

+schedule\sync(callback)

 Schedule a synchronous callback to run soon after sending the HTTP response.

 This method can be used to execute a background job after the response has been returned to the client.